bytedance/android-inline-hook/doc/manual.md

     int result = SHADOWHOOK_CALL_PREV(test_func_1_proxy, sz);

     // Next, we will continue to add some business logic,
-    // and want to restore shadowhook's "preventing proxy function from being reentrant" protection function.
+    // and want to restore ShadowHook's "preventing proxy function from being reentrant" protection function.
     SHADOWHOOK_DISALLOW_REENTRANT();

     // Continue to add some business logic.